-and the actual repetitions are determined according to the procedures for PUSCH repetition Type B defined in Clause 6.1.2.1.
+For PUSCH transmissions with a Type 1 or Type 2 configured grant, the invalid symbol(s) as well as the actual repetition(s) within each of the K nominal repetitions are determined according to the procedures for PUSCH repetition Type B defined in Clause 6.1.2.1.
 The higher layer configured parameters repK-RV defines the redundancy version pattern to be applied to the repetitions.
 If the parameter repK-RV is not provided in the configuredGrantConfig, the redundancy version for each actual repetition with a configured grant shall be set to 0.
 Otherwise, for the nth transmission occasion among all the actual repetitions (including the actual repetitions that are omitted) of the K nominal repetitions, it is associated with (mod(n-1,4)+1)th value in the configured RV sequence.
-If a configured grant configuration is configured with Configuredgrantconfig-StartingfromRV0 set to 'off', the initial transmission of a transport block may only start at the first transmission occasion of the actual repetitions.
+If a configured grant configuration is configured with startingFromRV0 set to 'off', the initial transmission of a transport block may only start at the first transmission occasion of the actual repetitions.
 Otherwise, the initial transmission of a transport block may start at

 - the first transmission occasion of the actual repetitions if the configured RV sequence is {0,2,3,1},